P-90: History

 In 1968, Gibson reissued the original, single-cutaway Les Paul, one version being a Goldtop with P-90 pickups.
-In 1972, they produced Limited Edition reissues, called the "58 Reissue" though actually based on the 54 Goldtop Les Paul, with a stopbar tailpiece; and the 54 Custom, the "Black Beauty," equipped with a P-90 in the bridge and an Alnico 5 pickup at the neck.
+In 1972, they produced Limited-Edition-reissues, called the "58 Reissue" though actually based on the 54 Goldtop Les Paul, with a stopbar tailpiece; and the 54 Custom, the "Black Beauty", equipped with a P-90 in the bridge and an Alnico V pickup at the neck.
 Total production of these guitars was quite small.
 In 1974, Gibson put the P-90 pickup in their Les Paul '55, a reissue of the Les Paul Special from that era.
 It was followed in 1976 by the Les Paul Special double-cutaway (DC) model and in 1978 by the Les Paul Pro (which had an ebony fingerboard with trapezoid inlays).
 Since the 1970s, the P-90 pickup has seen some success in various models in the Gibson line, mostly through reissues and custom versions of existing models.
-Currently it is featured most prominently on the Les Paul Faded Doublecut, and certain models in the Historic range.
+Currently it is featured most-prominently on the Les Paul Faded Doublecut, and certain models in the Historic range.

 In the early 1970s, punk rock guitarists such as Johnny Thunders of The New York Dolls began using Les Paul Juniors and Les Paul Specials equipped with P-90s because of the cutting overdriven sound and the inexpensive nature of the guitars.
 In both The Dolls and The Heartbreakers, Thunders influenced younger punk rock guitarists who adopted his look and choice of guitar.
 Mick Jones of The Clash and Steve Jones of The Sex Pistols both owned Les Paul Juniors, and the double-cutaway Junior became the first choice for punk rock guitarists.

 The P-90 was also marketed by Gibson in the 1970s as the "Laid Back" pickup, as part of a line of "named" pickups.

-For the 2014 model year, the Les Paul Melody Maker featured a variant of the P-90 pickup called the P-90S, inspired by the original pickup of the Gibson ES-125.
-This variant possesses six rectangular Alnico-slug pole pieces with no individual height adjustment.
+For the 2014 model year, the Les Paul Melody-Maker featured a variant of the P-90 pickup called the P-90S, inspired by the original pickup of the Gibson ES-125.
+This variant possesses six rectangular Alnico-slug-pole-pieces with no individual height-adjustment.